AmeliaMN/data-science-in-tidyverse-1/README.md

   html_document: default
   pdf_document: default
 ---
-# Exploring the tidyverse
+# Exploring the tidyverse in R

-This is the repo for the one-day workshop *"Exploring the tidyverse"* taught at [NICAR](https://www.ire.org/conferences/nicar-2019/)'s 2019 conference in Orange County, California.
+This is the repo for the one-day workshop *"Exploring the tidyverse in R"* taught at [NICAR](https://www.ire.org/events-and-training/conferences/nicar-2020)'s 2020 conference in New Orleans, LA.

-It contains significant changes and additions to the original modules by Hadley Wickham, tailored to a data journalism audience and one-day time frame, including new training data and materials on visualization from Andrew Ba Tran and his [R for Journalists](https://learn.r-journalism.com/en/), my own materials and training sequences on transforming data, and Olga Pierce's materials on modeling and statistics.
-We did keep most of the slides and cheatsheets from the original repo, so that they're available for reference, but created new coding sequences that fall into three main modules:
+If you want to trace the provenance of these materials...
+Originally, materials were by Hadley Wickham.
+For 2019, the materials were tailored to a data journalism audience and one-day time frame, including new training data and materials on visualization from Andrew Ba Tran and his [R for Journalists](https://learn.r-journalism.com/en/), Aaron Kessler's materials and training sequences on transforming data, and Olga Pierce's materials on modeling and statistics.
+For 2020, we've edited and refined these materials to be even better, and brought in Amelia McNamara.

+The course has three main modules:

 A. Transforming Data